otrenav/score-data-sdk/README.md

 ```

 Should give you a dataframe `answers` that contains all the answers in the platform.
 As of May 2016 it contains over 500,000 observations and takes around 3min to finish extracting the data from the platform.

+---

+> "We are the people we have been waiting for."